 Defense Claim #5 - CCSF isn't responsible for the airport noise

 The law says the airport proprieter IS responsible.
-Thirteen rulings are listed below.
+Fifteen rulings are listed below.

 PART ONE: INTRODUCTION AND SUMMARY OF THE 1976 AVIATION NOISE ABATEMENT POLICY